 A common example of this is pricing at gas stations.
 If you walk inside and pay cash, the per-gallon price is lower than if you pay with a card at the pump.

-After cash, ACH and eCheck payments are usually the cheapest payment method to accept.
+After cash, ACH and echeck payments are usually the cheapest payment method to accept.
 This option is ideal for businesses that use recurring payments like subscriptions or charge via invoice.
-Fattmerchant only charges $49 per month and 25 cents per ACH transaction.
-For smaller businesses, QuickBooks has an ACH invoicing option that charges 1% per ACH transaction.
+Stax by Fattmerchant charges $49 per month and 25 cents per ACH transaction.
+For smaller businesses, Square offers free invoicing with ACH payments options.
+Square ACH processing fees are 1% per transaction with a $1 minimum.
+Alternatively, QuickBooks also has an ACH invoicing option that charges 1% per ACH transaction, which is practical if you are already using the accounting software.

 B2B businesses can qualify for even lower processing rates known as L2 or L3 processing.
 These rates are not available to most small businesses, especially B2C businesses.
 However, if you are a B2B company processing large volumes, check with a merchant account provider like Dharma Merchant Services.